-The goal of Newcomer ESOL Reading is to provide reading instruction to students learning English as a second language.
+This course focuses on reading goals designed for older readers who are learning English as a second language.
 It includes instruction in the English sound system, decoding, vocabulary development, fluency, and comprehension strategies.
 Specific objectives are differentiated for the needs of individual students and the cohort of learners.
-The course is open to students who are classified as English Learners.
+The course is open to students who are identified as English Learners.